flaubert-dev/really-simple-theme/README.md

 2. Search for "Really Simple"
 3. Install and activate

-## Customizations
-After updating WordPress 5.8, it is recommended to install the plugin: Classic Widgets.
-This plugin will improve the sidebar and prevent bugs.

 ## Frequently Asked Questions
 ### Is Really Simple Free?

 - Yes.
 Really Simple is a free theme, and always will be a free theme.<br>

+### How to adjust sidebar?

+- After updating WordPress 5.8, it is recommended to install the plugin: **Classic Widgets**.
+This plugin will improve the sidebar and prevent bugs.<br>

 ### What size featured image should i use?